-The likelihood of a job at the end of a degree is difficult for everyone, however with a Business degree, you’re a little more likely to get a job, check the top univerisities for employment here.
-The amount of jobs that are available are far greater than many other degrees.
+The likelihood of a job at the end of a degree is difficult for everyone, however with a Business degree, you’re a little more likely to get a job.
 The jobs themselves are also particularly good because they are far more focused than other graduate jobs.
 However, you will have to get used to a lot of starting at the bottom of various jobs and working your way up.

 - Actuarial Analyst

 - Corporate Investment Banker